LUMA

 Venue

 A project container representing a physical space.
-Contains fixture patches, groups, tags, and annotations.
+Contains fixture patches, groups, and scores.
 Venues translate abstract patterns into concrete hardware instructions.

 Patched Fixture